-- Keeping your pug filled (without putting on the pounds).
+- They keep your Pug filled (without putting on the pounds).

-- Avoid begging (and you falling in the trap).
+- Helps Pugs to avoid begging (and you falling into the trap).

-Feeding a pug is easy.
-Resisting the urge to overfeed a pug is the hard part.
-If you can resist the begging or you managed to stop your pug from begging with our helpful guide, then feeding him is easy!
+If you can resist the begging or you managed to stop your Pug from begging with our helpful guide, then feeding him is easy!

-Depending on the food you chose for him and their feeding guidelines, you can cross-reference theirs with this pug feeding chart.
+Depending on the food you chose for them and their needs, you can cross-reference them with this Pug feeding chart.
 It’s very accurate, even though it seems to be like if you’re not feeding him enough.